UX-Team/Telerik-KendoUI-Grid-SortFilter/README.md

 Telerik-KendoUI-Grid-WCAG2
 ==========================

-WCAG2 conformant Telerik KendoUI Grid

 This is a C# MVC4 page which initialises the Telerik KendoUI Grid via JQuery and populates an example dataset from Telerik.

 The two accessible features this <strong>example focuses on are filtering and sorting only</strong>.
 The Telerik built-in filtering and sorting options are unable to be understood when navigating with Assistive Technology (JAWS and NVDA) and have been discarded for a custom solution which uses Javascript/JQuery to achieve the same action.

 Assumes a C# MVC4 project has been created and Telerik KendoUI has been properly setup.

-Refer to the wiki for Configuration and setup information.
+<strong>Refer to the wiki for Configuration and setup information.</strong>

 ##How our KendoUI grid is accessible##
 - Hidden link text has been added to give sorting and filtering links more context, especially when AT users bring up a list of links on the page